Andy Ogles

-Ogles has worked as a conservative activist, serving as the executive director of the Laffer Center, a think tank supportive of fiscal conservatism and the free market, and the Tennessee chapter of Americans for Prosperity, a similarly-minded organization funded by the Koch brothers.
+Ogles had previously worked as a conservative activist, serving as the executive director of the Laffer Center, a conservative think tank and the Tennessee chapter of conservative advocacy group Americans for Prosperity.

-Ogles has taken strongly conservative positions and been described by media as on the far-right of the political spectrum.
+Ogles has taken strongly conservative positions and been described by media as being on the far-right of the political spectrum.
 He opposes abortion and same-sex marriage.
-Ogles has said that the 2020 presidential election was stolen, and was one of the original 19 congressmen to vote against Kevin McCarthy for Speaker of the House.
-Ogles later voted for McCarthy after he was satisfied with concessions McCarthy made.
+He was one of the original 19 members of Congress to vote against Kevin McCarthy for Speaker of the House.
+He is known for his staunch support for Donald Trump, and for sending Christmas cards featuring a photo of his family holding rifles.

+During the attempts to overturn the 2020 United States presidential election, Ogles falsely claimed that it was stolen.
+He has proposed a constitutional amendment to enable Trump to serve a third presidential term and filed articles of impeachment against judges who rule against the Trump administration.

+Ogles has been criticized for lying about his education and career backgrounds, having falsely claimed to be both an economist and law-enforcement officer.

 Early life and education

 Ogles was born on June 18, 1971.
-He describes himself as "a Maury County native with deep family roots in Tennessee dating back to the founding of the state."
-Ogles attended Western Kentucky University from 1990 to 1993, studying allied language arts and English.
+A native of central Tennessee, he graduated from Franklin High School and later attended Western Kentucky University and Columbia State Community College from 1990 to 1993, studying allied language arts and English.

-Ogles later studied at Middle Tennessee State University (MTSU), where he failed every course taken in the fall of 1995 and the fall of 1998; he returned to the university in 2007 and graduated with a 2.4 grade point average, with a bachelor of science in Liberal Studies.
-The Washington Post described Liberal Studies as "a general education degree typically for those who cannot settle on a major"; NewsChannel 5 gave a similar description.
-Ogles said in late February 2023 that his failed university courses were due to "an interfamilial matter" that led him to abandon his studies "to financially support my family during a difficult time"; and that he eventually completed his studies with online courses.
+Ogles later studied at Middle Tennessee State University (MTSU), where he failed every course taken in the fall of 1995 and the fall of 1998; he returned to the university in 2007 and graduated with a 2.4 grade point average, with a Bachelor of Science in liberal studies.
+Ogles said in late February 2023 that his failed university courses were due to "an interfamilial matter" that led him to abandon his studies "to financially support my family during a difficult time" and that he eventually completed his studies with online courses.